Fermented wheat flour = stealth additive?

 We also work towards a future of Real Bread For All, in which everyone has a realistic chance to choose it.
 Major manufacturers and supermarkets have the ability to make Real Bread available and accessible more widely but generally choose not to.
 Due to a range of factors, including economy of scale and the ability to more than make up profit margins elsewhere in a shopping basket, retailers could offer Real Bread at a very low price but, again, they generally choose not to.
 The issue I’m raising in this particular post, however, is transparent and honest labelling and marketing, rather than urging companies to change their prices or what they manufacture and sell.

 Going back to the start of this post, choice is fundamental to our ethos and work, with our ideal being people able to make better-informed choices.
-Can the same be said of the manufacturers, suppliers, marketers and users of the preservative propionic acid that present it simply as ‘fermented flour’?
+Can the same be said of manufacturers that add this type of ‘fermented flour’ but choose not to name the propionic acid it has been intentionally cultured to contain - especially those that then make a 'no preservatives' claim?

 Propionic probing